Batch-CAM: Introduction to better reasoning in convolutional deep learning models: Methods

 The Loss approach has also been updated so that explanations for all images of the same class should be semantically similar.
 The model isn't asked to reconstruct the original input image from its CAM.
 Instead, it's trained to create an explanation for any given class instance that resembles an abstract prototype for that class.
 The prototype is calculated once at the beginning by averaging all training and validation images belonging to a specific class (e.g., the prototype for a T-shirt, a Number, or a medical condition).
 The goal is to enforce consistency in what the model is classifying.
 The two proposed losses are: \begin{enumerate} \item{Prototype Loss (Per-Image Consistency): This loss operates on an individual level.
 For each image in a batch, it generates a Grad-CAM and calculates the loss between that CAM and the pre-computed prototype for the image's actual class.}

 \item{Batch-CAM Prototype Loss (Batch-Level Consistency): This is a more aggregated approach.
-Instead of generating a CAM for each single image, it computes the average CAM per class present in the batch.
+Instead of generating a CAM for every single image, it computes the average CAM per class present in the batch.
 It does this by averaging the gradients and feature maps for all instances of that class.
 This single, batch-averaged CAM is then compared to the class prototype using the loss.
 This encourages the model to generate consistent explanations for a class at a group level.
-To evaluate the Batch-CAM for a given class $c$, the feature maps from all \(N_c\) samples belonging to that class within the batch $B$ are averaged together equation \ref{eq:avg_feature_map}, similarly, the gradients of the class score with respect to the feature maps are also averaged across all \(N_c\) samples, Equation \ref{eq:avg_gradients}, lastly The neuron importance weights are then calculated by applying Global Average Pooling (GAP) to the averaged gradients, Equation \ref{eq:neuron_importance}. }
+To compute the Batch-CAM for a given class $c$, the feature maps from all $N_c$ samples belonging to that class within batch $B$ are averaged (Equation \ref{eq:avg_feature_map}).
+Similarly, the gradients of the class score with respect to the feature maps are averaged across all $N_c$ samples (Equation \ref{eq:avg_gradients}).
+Finally, the neuron importance weights are calculated by applying Global Average Pooling (GAP) to the averaged gradients (Equation \ref{eq:neuron_importance}). }

 \end{enumerate}